thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 ## 🧪 5.
 Closing the Loop: Monitoring and Evaluation

 At this stage, you've optimized, routed, and compressed your models for performance and cost.
-Now comes the final—but continuous—step in the story: making sure everything works as intended.
+Now comes the final-but-continuous step: making sure everything works as intended.

 **What it does**: Evaluation and monitoring ensure your system remains reliable, accurate, and aligned with user expectations in a dynamic production environment.